Ventuscoder/Google-Homepage/README.md

-This was a project that I made using html and css.
+# Google Homepage
-I was given a task by theodinproject.com (since I am taking the course) to design the google homepage.
+This was a project that I made using HTML and CSS.
-I agree it is not that good but the design was fairly creative from my end.
+I completed this project as a part of the curriculum of [The Odin Project](https://www.theodinproject.com/) I agree it is not that good but the design was almost up to mark with the 2010 version of Google.